 - Finished scarves will be judged on the quality of spinning, weaving and overall aesthetics.

 Start talking to your fiber friends so you can form your team!

-Rules and sponsorships are being finalized and more information will be posted as it becomes available.
+Prizes and sponsorships are being finalized and more information will be posted as it becomes available.

 The beautiful shawl that was created during the 2013 Sheep-to-Shawl will be sold via silent auction, with proceeds going to the Manna Food Bank!

 Teams will register via Google Docs, email, phone, or snail mail.
 Space is limited to the first six teams to register, so the Google Docs form will the be fastest way to ensure you gain a spot.
 The teams will be comprised of